Google Drive Videos: 6 Business Use Cases

 As with any Google Drive file, an uploaded video file can be assigned several different sharing options.
 For example, a video can be shared with just one person.
 It can be shared with a group of people.
 Another sharing option is that a video or video folder can be accessed publicly by anyone who has the link:

-Note that the ability to share a Google Drive link publicly is enabled or disabled organization-wide by a Google Workspace administrator.
+Note: The ability to share a Google Drive link publicly is enabled or disabled organization-wide by a Google Workspace administrator.

-Why Upload Video Files to Google Drive?
+Reasons to Upload Video Files to Google Drive

 Allow others to review a video before posting it to YouTube